 And if this is how things work, then why should they worry about what the Book of Life might turn out to say when they could actually read it?
 Their confidence that they had wrested the textual secret of life from the cell's nucleus even before they had a clue to its reading is the proof that they were not really thinking in textual terms.
 It wasn't the still-unknown meaning of the text that excited them so much as their conviction that a cut-and-dried, mechanizable logic had been found for preserving certain "machine states" from one generation to the next.
 Surely, they thought, the discovery of such a mechanism -- seductive and unqualified in its clarity and reassuringly necessary in the attractions and repulsions of its logical atoms -- would explain everything.

-It was in this spirit that the so-called "Central Dogma of Molecular Biology" gained hold starting in the late 1950s.
-According to this deeply influential doctrine, genetic information flows in one direction only, from genes to proteins.
-As science historian Evelyn Fox Keller paraphrased the Central Dogma: "DNA makes RNA, RNA makes protein, and proteins make us" (2000, p.
-54).
-The doctrine, with its genetic determinism and command-and-control view of DNA, paved the simplest, most direct highway to a mechanistic understanding of the organism.Putting Genes in Context
+It was in this spirit that the so-called "Central Dogma of Molecular Biology" (as commonly interpreted) gained hold starting in the late 1950s.
+According to this deeply influential doctrine, in its original formulation, genetic sequence information flows in one direction only, from genes to proteins, not from proteins to genes.
+But it has widely been reinterpreted as “DNA makes RNA, RNA makes protein, and proteins make us”.
+This idea, with its genetic determinism and command-and-control view of DNA, paved the simplest, most direct highway to a mechanistic understanding of the organism.Putting Genes in Context

 But the highway proved to be little more than a long, rutted detour.
 The straightforward, neatly determining logical structure envisioned by geneticists -- a structure the lust for which became a feverish obsession during the Human Genome Project -- has progressively transformed itself into a seething cauldron of endlessly complex dynamic processes extending throughout the organism.
-The crucial problem for genetic determinism and the once-prevailing Central Dogma is that biochemical cause and effect within the cell, as in the organism as a whole, never proceeds in one direction alone.
+The crucial problem for genetic determinism and the once-prevailing conviction that DNA ... makes us is that biochemical cause and effect within the cell, as in the organism as a whole, never proceeds in one direction alone.
 To put it coarsely: everything affects everything else.